 - 1. The primary mandate of REC-H is to protect the rights and welfare of human participants in research.
 The Committee therefore requires diverse membership to provide expertise in and sensitivity to a broad range of scientific and ethical considerations. - 2.
 Furthermore, the composition and functions of the REC-H must meet the minimum standards and requirements, as set out in: - a.
+National Department of Health.
+2024.
+Ethics in Health Research: Principles, Processes and Structures.Department of Health: Pretoria, South Africa. - b.
 Department of Health.
-2015.
-Ethics in Health Research: Principles, Processes and Structures.
-Department of Health: Pretoria, South Africa. - b.
-Department of Health.
 2006.
 Guidelines for Good Practice in the Conduct of Clinical Trials with Human Participants in South Africa.
 Department of Health: Pretoria, South Africa. - 3.
-According to the Department of Health requirements as stipulated in Ethics in Health Research: Principles, Processes and Structures 2nd Edition (2015) REC-H membership must meet the following requirements - a. at least nine members with a quorum being a simple majority, - b. where the number of members is more than 15, the quorum may be 33%, - c. at least one layperson, - d. at least one member with knowledge of, and current experience in, the professional care, counselling or health-related treatment of people.
+According to the National Department of Health requirements as stipulated in Ethics in Health Research: Principles, Processes and Structures 3rd Edition (2024) REC-H membership must meet the following requirements - a. at least nine members with a quorum being a simple majority, - b. where the number of members is more than 15, the quorum may be 33%, - c. at least one layperson, - d. at least one member with knowledge of, and current experience in, the professional care, counselling or health-related treatment of people.
 Such a member might be e.g., a medical practitioner, psychologist, social worker or nurse, - e. at least one member with professional training and experience in qualitative research methodologies, - f. members with professional training and experience in quantitative research methodologies, - g. a member with expertise in bio-statistics, - h. a member with expertise in research ethics, and - i. at least one member who is legally qualified. - 4.
 RECH members and their respective secondi are nominated for appointment by: - a.
 The respective FPGSC (or equivalent) according to the number of members per faculty allocated by the REC-H: - i.
 Arts (at least 1 member) - ii.
-Business and Economic Sciences (at least 1 member)
+Business and Economic Sciences (at least 1 member) - iii.
+Education (at least 1 member) - iv.
+Engineering, the Built Environment and Information Technology (at least 1 member)